Neuromuscular Dentistry TMJ & TMD

 Neuromuscular Dentistry TMJ & TMD in Delta, BC

 Do you suffer from headaches?
 Do you hear popping or clicking sounds when you move your jaw?

 Temporomandibular disorder (TMJ/TMD) is a general name for a variety of symptoms which can have a variety of causes.
 It’s often known as TMJ/TMD, for Temporomandibular Joint (Syndrome) and is a very common problem in the field of Neuromuscular Dentistry.

 Many factors can cause TMJ/TMD but a malocclusion (a bad bite) is the most common cause.
 TMJ/TMD is usually treated with anti-inflammatory drugs and pain medication.
-At Nature’s Design Dental, your Delta dentist, we will investigate your neuromuscular occlusion – the relationship between your teeth, muscles and jaw joints – to determine if a malocclusion could be causing your TMJ/TMD and take necessary steps to alleviate your TMJ/TMD.
+Our dentists will investigate your neuromuscular occlusion – the relationship between your teeth, muscles and jaw joints – to determine if a malocclusion could be causing your TMJ/TMD and take necessary steps to alleviate your TMJ/TMD.